 Standing Board committees are established to conduct specific activities that contribute to the fulfillment of the Board's or the organization's mandate and to allow the full Board to focus on more strategic matters.
-The Board committees benefit from the skills and expertise of Board members as well as community members appointed to certain committees.
-Other committees may be struck on an ad hoc or advisory basis, or from time to time, to ensure that Autism Alliance of Canada has the capacity to take on additional projects.
+The Board committees benefit from the skills and expertise of Board members as well as community members appointed to committees.